 Two steps to achieve value when developing employees

-In the latest Learning and Development Annual Survey Report by CIPD, it was found that around 60 percent of businesses have difficulties testing and measuring the effectiveness of developing employees.
-Almost 23 percent of respondents were of the view that learning budgets will be cut, with only 18 percent predicting an increase over the next 12 months.
+In the Learning and Development Annual Survey Report by CIPD, it was found that around 60 per cent of businesses have difficulties testing and measuring the effectiveness of developing employees.
+Almost 23 per cent of respondents were of the view that learning budgets will be cut.
+With only 18 per cent predicting an increase over the next 12 months.

 Against such a backdrop, it is vital that developing employees is on the agenda.
 We all know of course that, traditionally, learning and development is the first casualty in an economic downturn.
 But faced with such a disparity in available talent, it really doesn’t make sense.
-One of the reasons I think businesses dismiss their development plans so readily is because of the difficulties over half of businesses surveyed experience in measuring the effectiveness of development programmes.
+One of the reasons businesses dismiss their development plans so readily is because of the difficulties in measuring the effectiveness of development programmes.

-Many learning professionals rely on evaluation models like Kirkpatrick, which if used properly can give valuable information about learning effectiveness, and indeed if linked to results can show the impact made.
-This is good practice, but there are two steps missing which are essential if a business owner is to be sure to invest wisely in developing employees.
+Many learning professionals rely on evaluation models like Kirkpatrick.
+If used properly these can give valuable information about learning effectiveness.
+If linked to results can show the impact made.
+This is good practice.
+But there are two steps missing which are essential if a business owner is to be sure to invest wisely in developing employees.

 Predicting the specific and measurable impact of the outcome(s) of developing employees is the first step any business owner should undertake.
-This essential step must be taken in the early stages of commissioning or analysing the method and scope of the learning required and before the decision to go ahead is made.
-In other words, what must be different as a result of the learning and development?
+The method and scope of the learning should set out how outcomes will be achieved.
+Before the decision to go ahead is made.
+In other words, what must be different as a result of learning and development?
 To invest wisely, the outcomes must be unnegotiable.
-So for example, training managers on how to manage sick absence might tick some legal boxes, but there is much more at stake, and such learning can be used effectively to drive down the level of absence.
-Increase the number of wellbeing initiatives, or get people back to work in a more timely way, for example.
+So for example, training managers on how to manage sickness absence might tick some legal boxes.
+There is much more at stake, however.
+Driving down the level of absence can be a non-negotiable outcome.
+Alternatively, learning could be to Increase the number of wellbeing initiatives, or get people back to work in a more timely way, for example.

 Helping people to gain new skills can impact performance in a number of ways such as: